rstudio/team-admin.rstudio.com/docs/rstudio-server-pro/security.md

 !!! note
     * Your organization most likely already have a PAM configuration.
-    * This session has exercises for configuring RStudio Server Pro using PAM with LDAP.
+    * This session has exercises for configuring RStudio Workbench using PAM with LDAP.